 Viruses and AIDS-Related Cancers

-Some cancers are also associated with HIV/AIDS.
+Some cancers are associated with HIV/AIDS.
 For example, Kaposi's sarcoma, lymphomas, cervical cancer, and anal cancer may have a viral origin.
 Oncogenic (tumor-causing) viruses are fairly common, but infection with one of these viruses, doesn't necessarily mean that developing cancer is inevitable.